dhoyle/splicedocs-jekyll/pages/BestPractices/LoadManagement/OlapServers.md

 Your cluster administrator can configure your YARN queues to accommodate your organization's typical workflows.

-### Splice Machine Queues
+## Splice Machine Queues

 You can define Splice Machine queues and map those queues to YARN queues.
 This allows you to create *swim lanes* that are intended for different kinds of database operations, or for queries that are run by different kinds of users.
+You can use Splice Machine queues with both _Fair Scheduler_ and _Capacity Scheduler_ queues.

 Splice Machine queues are role-based: the roles assigned to a user define which queue(s) will used for that user's queries.

 ## Configuring Multiple Olap Servers and Queues